Mrs. Raggio's Website

 ~Homework-Please check your child's HW/TAKE HOME folder EVERY day.
 Your child should be reading each night.
 It can be anything that interests your child...magazines, newspapers, chapter books, myON, etc. Just so he/she is reading regularly.
 You MAY even read a book to your child.
 Fourth graders are NOT too old to be read to.
 Research backs up the fact that reading to your child makes him/her a better reader.
 Much is gained by listening to your modeling of correct wording, fluency, and just sharing a story together! :-)

 ~Graded papers will come home on Thursdays.
-Please sign and send all graded papers and the enclosed conduct card and send it back by Friday.
-I will file them in your child's student file.
+Please sign and send all graded papers WITH A GRADE OF D OR F back so that we can pull them out for review at a later date.
 Please help your child correct any wrong answers.

 ~If you have not signed up for parent portal, I strongly encourage you to do so.
 Check with the front office to retrieve your login information.
 Grades are posted as soon as I have them graded, and this way you will know immediately what is happening with your child and his/her grades.